High on the Hog (The Band album): Track listing

 The European and Japanese pressings of the album included a bonus track, "Young Blood", which only appeared in the US on a tribute album to Doc Pomus and which is the only release by the group to include vocals by multi-instrumentalist Garth Hudson.
 A 2006 CD release on the U.S. label Titan/Pyramid Records includes two bonus tracks, the first of which is "Young Blood"; the other is the Sam Cooke cover "Chain Gang", which was previously unreleased.

+Originally released on CD and cassette, the album was released for the first time on vinyl for its 30th anniversary with a limited pressing of 1,500 copies on black vinyl and 500 on "Coke-bottle clear" vinyl.